mafiu84/milestone-project-01-cloned/Readme.md

 Also I've tested website in chrome devtools for responsiveness and on multiple browsers and mobile devices.

 ## DEPLOYMENT

+This site is hosted using GitHub pages, deployed from master branch.
+The live site updates automatically each time there is a new push to the repository.
+You can <code>git clone</code> the code to run it locally on your machine.

 ## CREDITS